 Your Running Coach

 Looking for a running coach to progress your running?
-Charles Rodmell provides you with coaching in-person in and around Chichester, West Sussex or via video calls further afield.
+Charles Rodmell provides you with coaching in-person in and around Chichester in West Sussex, Yateley in Hampshire or via video calls further afield.
 Have a read to see if my services are the right option for you and then let me know what your goals are.
-You’ll see pics of Runningversity coaching clients on this page.
+You’ll see pics of and read about Runningversity coaching clients on this page.

 get fitter & faster at running